Quality of Life Survey

 Bio for Dr Jo Lloyd

-Dr Jo Lloyd is a lecturer and researcher in work psychology at Goldsmiths’ Institute of Management Studies (IMS).
-Dr Lloyd’s most recent line of work of concerns understanding the workplace experiences of marginalised occupational groups.
-Major projects that are currently underway include: examining workplace discrimination in sexual minority employees; investigating the preferred job conditions of working adults with a diagnosis of Autism Spectrum Disorder; understanding the impact of subtle and everyday racial insults on black and minority ethnic employees.
-Dr Lloyd’s other major line of work concerns workplace stress management interventions, and the implications of psychological characteristics for employee health and performance.
+Dr Jo Lloyd is a senior lecturer and researcher in work psychology at Goldsmiths’ Institute of Management Studies (IMS).
+Her research interests include examining the personal and professional experiences of marginalised social groups (particularly gender and sexual minority groups) and enhancing workplace health and wellbeing.
 Dr Lloyd is a Chartered Psychologist with the British Psychological Society (BPS), and as a Registered Occupational Psychologist with the Health and Care Professions Council (HCPC).
 She regularly presents on her work in both UK and international academic conferences, and is a frequent guest speaker in a variety of professional and consulting contexts.